googlearchive/caja/src/js/com/google/caja/README.txt

 caja.js             The Caja runtime library
                     caja.js also exports the global "___".

-JSON.js             A Caja-friendly JSON library
-                    Will probably be replaced with a JSON-cajita.js

 Brand-cajita.js     Makes sealer/unsealer pairs for rights amplification

 Mint-cajita.js      A simple money example